meashiri/ctf-writeups/gh-pages/content/posts/202307-cryptoctf/index.md

 #### Insights
 `Boundary attacks on RSA involve manipulating the input values at specific boundaries to exploit vulnerabilities in the encryption system's implementation.
 As one of the most widely used encryption systems, RSA provides insights into secure communications through its reliance on the difficulty of factoring large prime numbers.
 However, it is crucial to implement RSA correctly with robust key management and secure implementations to ensure its effectiveness in protecting sensitive information.`

 We are given a Sagemath script that implements RSA and it's output file.
 The most important part of the generator script is provided below.
 The script includes a number of red-herrings.
 However, one part stands out.
 Instead of generating or specifying `e`, the program generates a prime number based on `n` and inverts it to get `e`.
 So, by definition, the prime number is `d`, the decryption key.
-If this `d` can be generating again given our inputs, we can crack this RSA encryption without having to factor `n`.
+If this `d` can be generating again given our inputs, we can crack this RSA encryption by \\(C^d \mod N\\).
+There is no need to factor `N`.

 ```python
 def genKey(L, nbit):